facebook/react-native-website/docs/new-architecture-app-intro.md

 ## iOS - Make your AppDelegate conform to `RCTAppDelegate`

-The final step to configure iOS for the New Architecture is to extend a base class proided by React Native, called `RCTAppDelegate`.
+The final step to configure iOS for the New Architecture is to extend a base class provided by React Native, called `RCTAppDelegate`.

 This class provides a base implementation for all the required functionalities of the new architecture.
 If you need to customize some of them, you can override those methods, invoke `[super methodNameWith:parameters:];` collecting the returned value and customize the bits you need to customize.